quat1024/apathy/docs/CONCEPTS.md

 If you need more control over rules, such as AND/ORing, getting more copies of each rule, or applying radically different rules for each difficulty:

 * see the json system (Not implemented)
-* also see the Clojure scripting documentation below.

 ## Player sets